DaniFojo/2022-image-enhancing-project/README.md

 `python main.py -e 200 -t True`

 ## App Usage

+A web interface to enhance low light images is available.

 The application is made with [Flask](https://flask.palletsprojects.com/en/2.1.x/quickstart/).

+The whole project has been packed into a **Docker** container which exposes the web interface.

-To run it, just execute `python app.py` in terminal from the *application* folder, then enter local host in the web explorer:
+Alternatively, to run it from source code, just execute `python app.py` in a terminal from the *application* folder, then enter local host in the web explorer:

 <img src="figs/app-example.png"/>

-Upload any image and the app will show the 2 enhanced images from the chosen models in the conclusions.
+Upload any low light image and the app will show the 2 enhanced images from the chosen models in the conclusions.